Cart 0

 Why is my taper dripping?

-Allow the wax to harden.
-Then, place your candleholder in the freezer overnight.
-Immediately upon removing the holder from the freezer, you should be able to pop off the wax using your hands, a screwdriver or butter knife.
-If you use a tool, be careful not to scratch or crack the surface of the holder.
-Keep in mind that glass and ceramic candleholders are more fragile when frozen.
+Allow liquid wax to harden then place your candleholder in the freezer overnight.
+Immediately upon removing from the freezer, you should be able to remove the wax.
+Be careful not to scratch or crack the candleholder.
+Glass and ceramic holders are especially fragile when frozen.

 alysia-mazzella-beeswax-candle-collection.gif